-The Washington Nationals hosts the annual Winterfest at the Washington Convention Center in Washington, D.C. to allow fans to celebrate the team during the off-season.
-Nationals players, coaches and team personnel attend the festival which offers a fun-filled day featuring a variety of activities including live batting cages, exclusive Q&A sessions, a Kids Zone, interactive games and much more.
+The Washington Nationals hosts the annual Winterfest in Washington, D.C. to allow fans to celebrate the team during the off-season.
+This year, the weekend-long festival is happening at Nationals Park.
+Fans, Nationals players, coaches and team personnel all attend the festival, which offers a fun-filled day featuring a variety of activities including live batting cages, exclusive Q&A sessions, a Kids Zone, interactive games and much more.
 Autograph vouchers will be available in early December on a first come first served basis.
-Winterfest is a fundraiser for the Washington Nationals Dream Foundation, a charitable organization committed to improving the lives of children and teens in the Washington, D.C.

-- Q & A sessions with players and Nationals staff on various topics
+- Q & A sessions with players and coaches

 - Holiday-themed activities and interactive events